benswift/benswift.github.io/_posts/2020-07-17-mbsync-v1-3-2-breaking-change.md

 Anyway, mu doesn't care how you get your email onto your machine (i.e. into your `~/Maildir`), and so for that task I use [isync/mbsync](http://isync.sourceforge.net/mbsync.html) to download my mail (via IMAP) from [fastmail](https://www.fastmail.com/).
-My fastmail [config is](https://github.com/benswift/.dotfiles/blob/master/mbsyncrc) if you want to see how I set it all up.
+My fastmail [config is online](https://github.com/benswift/.dotfiles/blob/master/mbsyncrc) if you want to see how I set it all up.

 Everything was working swimmingly, until a recent patch version update to mbsync (1.3.1 -> 1.3.2) broke things.
 All of a sudden, I started getting errors like: